 Want to reduce anxiousness and anxiety symptoms?
-Get a good night’s sleep, research confirms.
+Get a good night’s sleep.

 Research has shown that sleep deprivation can increase cortisol levels dramatically the next day.
 Cortisol is one of the body’s most powerful stress hormone stimulants.